 //Step 1: Building Evaluation

-First step is to know how your building is performing in the current state.
-This can be done in a low intensity way by looking at the utility bills and energy use showcased in them for heating, cooling and water.
-Certain owners take the study deeper and utilize blower door pressurization tests to determine the air tightness of the buildings for a more accurate understanding of air infiltration rates.
+The first step is to know how your building is performing in its current state.
+This can be done in a low-intensity way by looking at the utility bills and energy use showcased in them for heating, cooling, and water.
+Certain owners take the study deeper and utilize blower door pressurization tests to determine the airtightness of the buildings for a more accurate understanding of air infiltration rates.
 As the historic buildings get older, the energy performance of the building is affected due to various parameters.
-Therefore, the building evaluation is a crucial step when planning for the renovation of a historic buildings.
+Therefore, the building evaluation is a crucial step when planning for the renovation of historic buildings.

 //Step 2: Energy Modeling